 They literally had a cow.

-If um if if the government of the United States had said, All right, you little dog eating potbellied dictator, you launch that missile at us, and your country ceases to exist, or you cease to exist, or something.
+If the government of the United States had said, all right, you little dog-eating, pot-bellied dictator, you launch that missile at us and your country ceases to exist or you cease to exist or something, I guarantee you, the reaction from the American left, and of course the drive-by media, would have been precious.

-Uh over our uh imperialism, our slavery past, the fact that we're the big guy on the block, and it's just not fair uh to tuck tough, talk tough and and be mean to these little people who Bill Richardson called just kids, just children, they're just spoiled, he just wants some attention.
+Because of white guilt over our imperialism, our slavery past, the fact that we're the big guy on the block, and it's just not fair to talk tough, talk tough, and be mean to these little people who Bill Richardson called just kids.

-So we really cannot act in our full best interests, or we don't, uh, because of the guilt we have over our size and what people will say and think about us after we do it.
+So we really cannot act in our full best interests, or we don't, because of the guilt we have over our size and what people will say and think about us after we do it.

-You will not believe this, folks.
+You will not believe, you will not believe this, folks.

 Went over to Democrat Underground, and I'm not kidding.